Mental health emergency - if you're in crisis or despair

 If you want to talk about how you feel or how you deal with someone else's behaviour, you can speak to a friend, family member or your GP.

-Lifeline is a crisis response helpline available 24 hours a day, seven days a week to people in Northern Ireland.
+Lifeline is a crisis response helpline available to everyone in Northern Ireland.

 - telephone: 0808 808 8000